Last updated 02/06/2020

 Updates for SIMS Users

-We have created these guides in response to some of the frequently asked questions we have been receiving from our customers.
-We hope they help your team during this period.
+Below is a range of guides created in response to frequently asked questions we have been receiving from our customers.

 We have received a number of queries on the best way to identify and report on these instances and have therefore created a report to help you with this.